 - 1/2 tsp fine sea salt approximate; add to taste

-- In a large heavy-bottomed stockpot, add the oil and three popcorn kernels, heating over high heat.
+- In a large (8-12 quart) heavy-bottomed stockpot or dutch oven, add the oil and three popcorn kernels, heating over high heat.
 Cover the pan.
 These are the "test kernels" and once they pop, it signals that the oil is officially hot enough to pop all the kernels at the same time.
 Meanwhile, measure out the remaining 1/2 cup of popcorn kernels and begin preparing your butter by melting it either in a microwave-safe bowl or on the stovetop.